jiristrouhal/spaceship/README.md

    - If you land on the marked part with a speed above 1, you will see a red "Crash!" message.
    - If you land outside the marked part, you will see an orange "You missed the landing site!" message.
    - Press the spacebar to restart the game.
+   - Press the escape key to exit the game at any time.

 ## Notes